 General Schedule (GS)

-For positions which use the General Schedule for salary assignment, updated scales are available on the Office of Personnel Management website.
+For positions under the General Schedule, salary tables are available on the Office of Personnel Management website.

 Administratively Determined (AD) Pay Plan

-The Administratively Determined (AD) Pay Plan is a component-specific compensation system for Assistant United States Trustees and United States Trustees established under authority of 28 U.S.C.
-Code 587 and 5 U.S.C.
-Code 301, Salaries, and approved by the Attorney General.
-Pay for performance is a key component of the AD pay plan.
+The AD Pay Plan is a component-specific compensation system established under authority of 28 U.S.C. § 587 and 5 U.S.C. § 301, and approved by the Attorney General, that covers United States Trustees and Assistant United States Trustees.

 Assistant U.S. Trustee